-Only registration can trigger your payment, so ring your student finance authority to see if they have received your ‘confirmation of attendance’ from the university?
-Check that they have your correct bank details.
+Only registration and the collection of your student ID card (if a new student) can trigger your payment, so ring your student finance authority to see if they have received your ‘confirmation of attendance’ from the university.

-If you have just switched university, your previous institution’s records office must know that you have formally withdrawn from them in writing, and they must have told SFE about this, or this will also stop you getting paid.
+If you have just switched university, your previous institution must know of this, and they must also have told Student Finance about this, or there will be delays.

 Changes to your study or circumstances:

-If you would like to further discuss how your Student Finance funding will be affected, you can contact our Specialist Finance Adviser on firstname.lastname@example.org.
+If you would like to discuss how your Student Finance funding will be affected, you can contact firstname.lastname@example.org.